panosoft/chronicle/README.md

 Finally, a reporting engine for JavaScript!

-Use Chronicle to define Reports using web technologies and then run them in Node.
+Use Chronicle to create Reports using web technologies and then run them in Node.

 [Reports](#report) are simply CommonJS modules (i.e. Node modules) that export Definitions.
 [Definitions](#definition) define how Reports get their data and render it as HTML.
 From there, a tool like [PrinceXML](http://www.princexml.com/) that supports [CSS Paged Media](https://drafts.csswg.org/css-page-3/) can be used to create a paginated PDF, complete with headers, footers, page numbers, etc.!